Chanaka1215/IncubateLabs_Programming_Challenge/README.md

 # Challenge "Create a web application for adding/searching hotels in Sri Lanka"
 programming challenge from IncubateLab for the internship

-   To solve the chalange I had to deal with front-end, back-end and Database development technologies, Here i have used Angular 2 framework as  front-end developments with HTML CSS and Angular Material Design.
+   To solve the challenge I had to deal with front-end, back-end and Database development technologies, Here i have used Angular 2 framework as  front-end developments with HTML CSS and Angular Material Design.
 In oreder to develop the backend I have used Express 4+ freamework of nodeJs serverside runtime.For the database ,selected MongoDB that is NoSQL/non-Relational Database with the help of
 Mongoose middleware.